Mikael-Helin/Podman_DNS/README.md

 i.e. if there exists no record of example.com then an empty string "" is returned.

-You may prefer to specify IPv6-address or IPv4-address to example.com, then you just query with v=ipv6 or v=ipv6
+You may prefer to specify IPv6-address or IPv4-address for your retrieval, then you just query with v=ipv6 or v=ipv6

     https://www.r53.be/get/example.com?v=ipv6   # returns IPv6-address
     https://www.r53.be/get/example.com?v=ipv4   # returns IPv4-address

-When getting an IP-address fails, an empty string is returned.
+When retireval of an IP-address fails, for example your entry is malformatted or does not exists, an empty string is returned.

+##

 ### SET

-When setting an IP-address to an URL. r53 DNS manager automatically detects if there is a IPv6-address or IPv4-address provided.
+When setting an IP-address to an URL. r53 DNS manager automatically detects if your input is an IPv6-address or an IPv4-address.

 To set the IPv6-address fd00::1 for example.com just browse to